Ratha Saptami: Sun temples

 There are Surya temples all across India where Ratha Sapthami is fervently celebrated.
 However, the most famous one is the World Heritage Site of the Konarak Sun Temple, in Konark, Odisha.
 Besides Konark, there is another sun temple in Odisha, the Biranchinarayan Temple, Buguda, Ganjam District.
 There are sun temples in Modhera, Gujarat, created by king Bhimdev of the Chaulukya dynasty, in Arasavalli, Andhra Pradesh and in clusters of Navagraha temples in Tamil Nadu and Assam.
-The Sun Temple at Martand (Jammu and Kashmir) and Sun Temple of Multan are temples, which were destroyed during Muslim conflicts in the past.
+The Sun Temple at Martand (Jammu and Kashmir) and Sun Temple of Multan are temples, which were destroyed by muslim invaders in the past.

 Religious observances

-God Vishnu in his form as Surya (the Sun-God) is usually worshipped on this day.
-Usually, Rathasapthami begins in households with a purification bath (bathing is also done in a river or sea) by holding several Ekka (Calotropis Gigantea) leaves on their head while bathing and chanting a verse which is supposed to invoke the benevolence of the Lord in all that one indulges in during the rest of the year.
-Argyam or (Tharpanam) (water held in the palms) is offered to the Sun God on this day while chanting hymns are performed to the Sun God.
+Vishnu, in his form as Surya, is usually worshipped on this day.
+Usually, Rathasapthami begins in households with a purification bath (bathing is also done in a river or sea) by holding several Ekka (Calotropis Gigantea) leaves on their head while bathing and chanting a verse which is supposed to invoke the benevolence of the deity in all that one indulges in during the rest of the year.
+Argyam or (Tharpanam) (water held in the palms) is offered to the sun god on this day while chanting hymns are performed to the sun god.
 It also involves doing a puja with the ritual Naivedhya (food offering to God), and offering of flowers and fruits.
 Important prayers offered to the Sun god on this occasion are the Adityahridayam, Gayathri, Suryashtakam, Surya Sahasram namam.
 The preferred time for the pooja is within one hour after sunrise.
 In places like Mysore and Melkote, ceremonial processions carry the Surya Mandala - the icon of Surya.